are-are-/ald/README.md

 Every command has its own `this`-ish scope that inherits from parent (until specifically said it doesn't).
 Some commands can change the current _scope_, some commands operate on current _scope_.

+#### +
+Adds arguments.
+If all of arguments are numbers, it will return number.
+If one of the arguments is a string, it will concatenate all arguments and return string.

+    + arguments...

+#### -
+Subtracts arguments.
+If one of the arguments is not a number, scary things will happen.

+    - arguments...

 #### with
 Executes blocks simultaneously with specified scope.
 You probably shouldn't use it.
 Better use `seq`.
+Returns an array with results of every block.

     with scope blocks...

 #### seq
 Executes blocks sequentially with specified scope.
+Returns an array with results of every block.

     seq scope blocks...

+#### dowith
+Like `with` but returns only the result of last block.

+    dowith scope blocks...

+#### doseq
+Like `seq` but returns only the result of last block.

+    doseq scope blocks...

+#### require
+Requires a native node.js module and saves it as `name` into the scope.
+If name is not specified, saves it as `module`.

+    require module [name]

+#### import
+Imports `.ald` file.

+    import module

+#### return
+Returns first argument.

+    return argument

+#### after
+Returns first argument after `delay` milliseconds.

+    after delay argument

+#### readline
+Reads line from stdin and returns string.
+You can specify `prompt` that will appear before cursor.

+    readline prompt

+#### .
+Returns current scope.

+    .

+#### TO-DO document more commands and categorize them

+## modules
+There are few _stdlib_ modules implemented in lib folder.
+You can import them with `import` command.

+Modules generally have a structure like this:

+    module ModuleName
+      .(define functionName block)
+      .(define functionName block)

+By importing them into your main file or even another module, you can use it like this:

+    ModuleName functionName arguments...

+This is the only exception to the rule that the first word is a command.
+In case of imported modules, the first and second words are commands.
+You can look up the available modules in the `lib` folder.
+Some of them uses `jsfn` to implement _native_ functions.